hufman/medialinkfs/README.md

 - name: The name of this set, used in logging and in state retention
 - parsers: A list of parser modules to use when loading metadata for these items
+- parser\_options: A mapping of parser modules to any custom options specific to that parser module
 - scanMode: The method used to find media items in this collection, which must be one of the following:
   - directories - Use any directories directly underneath the sourceDir
 - sourceDir: The full path to the media directory